jenydu/cnvds/README.md

 - `annotateCNV()`: Given a CNV call, return all genes that are fully contained in this region based on the GRCh37 or GRCh38 reference genome (specified by user).
-- `findpLI()`: Given a list of genes, find the corresponding pLI scores for each gene.
+- `findpLI()`: Given a list of genes, find the corresponding pLI (prob. of loss intolerance) scores for each gene.
-- `findpHI()`: Given a list of genes, find the corresponding pHI scores for each gene.
+- `findpHI()`: Given a list of genes, find the corresponding pHI (prob. of haploinsufficiency) scores for each gene.
-- `findpTS()`: Given a list of genes, find the corresponding pTS scores for each gene.
+- `findpTS()`: Given a list of genes, find the corresponding pTS (Prob. of triplosensitivity) scores for each gene.
 - `geneDSscores()`: Given a single gene symbol, find its associated pLI, pHI, and pTS scores.
 - `geneNoScores()`: Given a list of genes and the name of the DS score